 If they're especially good, then you're likely barely writing any of your own content, if at all.
 If they're good, they're handling everything from your blog to your lead magnets, and everything in between.

-They'll research topics, identify gaps in your content, edit pieces prior to publication, work in tandem with designers on your branding (unless they do that themselves), shape language, etc.
+They'll research topics, identify gaps in your content, edit pieces before publication, work in tandem with designers on your branding (unless they do that themselves), shape language, etc.

 You get the idea...